mikependon/RepoDB/README.md

 ## Community

-RepoDb “core-features” is now completed and the library is now open for any contribution from the .NET community.

-RepoDb is a micro-ORM, and it will always be.
-However, it really requires significant amount of time and effort to maintain and develop.
-RepoDb is rapidly expanding its capability to support further RDBMS data-providers *(in which each implementation differs from each other)*.
+RepoDb really requires significant amount of time and effort to maintain and develop.
+RepoDb is rapidly expanding its capability to support further RDBMS data-providers (in which each implementation differs from each other).

-RepoDb is looking for community contribution for further enhancements and engagements.
+RepoDb is looking for community contribution to further enhance the features and community engagements.

 ## Examples